Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Background and Related Works

 \subsection{Multimodal Large Language Models}

-MLLMs have exhibited remarkable advancements and continue to evolve rapidly \cite{gpt4v,llavanext,liu-etal-2024-chartthinker,gemini}.
-Research highlights two key factors that primarily influence the effectiveness of MLLMs: model architecture and dataset quality \cite{qin2024synergy}.
+Multimodal Large Language Models (MLLMs) have exhibited remarkable advancements since their introduction \cite{gpt4v,llavanext,liu-etal-2024-chartthinker,gemini,mgm}.
+Research highlights two key factors that primarily influence the effectiveness of MLLMs: model architecture and dataset quality \cite{qin2024synergy,kdd_data_tutorial}.

-With respect to model architecture, notable approaches include Flamingo \cite{Flamingo}, IDEFICS \cite{idefics, idefic2}, BLIP-2 \cite{blip2}, and Qwen-VL \cite{qwen-vl}, which leverage learnable queries to extract essential information from the CLIP \cite{clip, vit} image features.
+With respect to model architecture, notable approaches \cite{Flamingo, idefics, idefics2, blip2, qwen-vl} leverage learnable queries to extract essential information from CLIP \cite{clip, vit} image features.
 Alternatively, LLaVA \cite{llava, llava1.5, llavanext} and MGM \cite{mgm} utilize projection-based interfaces to facilitate interactions between text and image modalities.
 Furthermore, LLaMA-Adapter \cite{LLaMA-Adapter} and LaVIN \cite{lavin} implement parameter-efficient tuning mechanisms to transfer image-related information to the LLM.
-A recent work also shows the usefulness of the object detection model for MLLMs \cite{jiao2024enhancing}.
+A recent work also show usefullness of object detection model for MLLMs \cite{jiao2024enhancing}.

-From the perspective of datasets, there are two prevalent strategies: enhancing the quality of pretraining data and improving visual instruction tuning data.
-The former aims for better semantic alignment between images and text by introducing substantial numbers of image-text pairs, enabling MLLMs to proficiently address fundamental visual tasks, such as image captioning.
-However, MLLMs trained exclusively on pretraining datasets may encounter difficulties with VQA challenges.
-Recent research has increasingly concentrated on refining visual instruction tuning datasets, enabling MLLMs to enhance performance across diverse question-answering tasks.
-Works like LLaVA \cite{llava,llava1.5,llavanext}, InstructBLIP \cite{InstructBLIP}, SPHINX \cite{SPHINX}, and MGM \cite{mgm} leverage high-quality finetuning datasets characterized by extensive task diversity, allowing models to excel in tasks related to image perception, reasoning, and optical character recognition (OCR).
+From the perspective of datasets, there are two prevalent strategies: enhancing the quality of pre-training data and improving visual instruction tuning data.
+The former aims for better semantic alignment between images and text by introducing abundant image-text pairs, enabling MLLMs to proficiently address fundamental visual tasks, such as image captioning.
+As for the latter, recent research has increasingly concentrated on refining visual instruction tuning datasets, enhancing MLLMs' performance across various question-answering tasks.
+Works like LLaVA \cite{llava,llava1.5,llavanext}, SPHINX \cite{SPHINX}, MGM \cite{mgm}, and InternVL2 \cite{internvl2} leverage high-quality fine-tuning datasets characterized by extensive task diversity, allowing models to excel in tasks related to image perception, reasoning, and optical character recognition.
 Additionally, methods such as Shikra \cite{Shikra}, ASM \cite{asm}, and PINK \cite{pink} utilize substantial amounts of object detection data to enhance the models' localization capabilities.